tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 your code.

-## Write code so that it can be understood by someone less clever than yourself
+## Write code so that it can be understood by someone else

 One thing that is different when developing code in an academic environment is that it is not unusual to start a project from scratch.
 This is quite uncommon